Trump -- under fire -- returns to the campaign

 Trump did little to alleviate the most potentially dangerous crisis assailing his White House -- CNN reported this week that high-level advisers close to Trump were in constant communication during the summer campaign with Russians known to US intelligence.

-Questions about his admiration for Russian President Vladimir Putin, who most people in Washington view as a dangerous enemy, are being fueled by a drip, drip of disclosures and reporting.
+Questions about his admiration for Russian President Vladimir Putin, whom most people in Washington view as a dangerous enemy, are being fueled by a drip, drip of disclosures and reporting.
 That Russian cloud over the White House, which led to the resignation of national security adviser Michael Flynn this week, is unlikely to lift until the President provides a full accounting of unanswered questions.

 Trump said during the news conference that as far as he knew, none of his staff had been in contact with Russian officials.
 That was a long way from the kind of fulsome answer that will make the drama go away.